thunderseethe/thunderseethe.github.io/content/posts/nameres-base.md

 g 1
 ```

-But it's utterly nonsensical.
+But it's utterly nonsensical to the compiler.
 `g` has no definition and may not even be a function.
-`x` is referenced but hasn't a let binding in sight.
+`x` is referenced with nary a let binding in sight.
-As we resolve our names, such errors will make themselves abudantly clear and we'll keep track of them.
+As we resolve our names, such errors will make themselves abundantly clear and we'll keep track of them.
-They won't stop our progress, we're resilient, but we will replace undefined names with a `Hole` the same way we did in desugaring.
+They won't stop our progress, we're resilient, but we will replace undefined names with a `Hole`.

-## TODO: Transition to code
+## Setup our Pass

 Let's see some code.
 We start the same place we do for almost every pass: a shared struct.